9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Nothing
 ```

-A few more accessor functions, and we\'ve got a small body of code to
+A few more accessor functions, and we've got a small body of code to
 work with.

 :::: captioned-content